comworkio/cmd-api/README.md

 You'll only have to configure this image as a pod if you're using Kubernetes or container if you're using something like docker, docker-compose, podman or whatever.

 You'll find an example with docker-compose [here](./docker-compose.yml) and with Kubernetes [there](./deployment.yaml)
-## What's available
+### What's available in there

-This image will provide you the following commands:
+This image will provide you the following executables:
 * python3
 * bash
+* sed
+* gawk
 * curl
 * jq
 * yq
 * kubectl

 N.B:
 * If there is something that miss, feel free to write your own Dockerfile that inherit this image (`comworkio/cmd-api`).
 * If you think that there is too much stuffs in this images, feel free to pick only what you need with a multistage build!